 - Pain for men in one or both testicles

-- Pain in usually one side of the lower trunk region
+- Pain on one side of the lower trunk region

-- Increased pain during workouts that often include twisting, lifting or cutting
+- Increased pain during workouts that involve twisting, lifting or cutting

 - Lingering pain while rolling over or sitting up